-The uterus will either be sutured back together and placed back into the cat’s abdomen, or it will be removed along with the fallopian tubes and ovaries if the female is to be spayed.
+Once all kittens are delivered, the uterus will be sutured and placed back into the abdomen, or it will be removed along with the fallopian tubes and ovaries if the female is to be spayed.

 The female cat will be stitched up with internal stitches to avoid potentially hurting newborn kittens as they nurse.

-Your cat may be sent home with painkillers and antibiotics.
-Administer all medications as prescribed.
+- Your veterinarian may prescribe painkillers and antibiotics upon discharge, administer all medications as prescribed.

-The queen and her kittens should be confined to a small, quiet room while she recuperates.
-Activity should be restricted at this time to avoid damage to the incision site.
-Most females with newborn kittens don’t move far from their nest unless it is to eat, drink or go to the toilet.
+- Confine the queen and her kittens to a small, quiet room while she recovers.
+Most queens won’t move far from the nest unless it is to eat, drink or go to the toilet.

-Keep an eye out on the wound for redness, swelling and discharge, all of which could be an infection.
+- Keep an eye on the wound for redness, swelling, and discharge, all of which could be an infection.